Lovely Beer at 'the Gammon'

 The Royal Oak, Wootton Rivers

 Head eastwards along the canal towpath until you get to Wootton Rivers Lock, a really lovely 45-minute walk, and rest your feet in the 16th Century Royal Oak - a pretty, thatched pub in the heart of the village.
 Real ales from the Ramsbury and St. Austell breweries head up a great variety of beers, wines and spirits.
 There's no shortage of choice when it comes to food, either... from light bites to 3-course meals, the Oak has something for everyone.
 Food served all day at the weekend.
+A great place to watch the 6 Nations rugby, usually with a noisy bunch of locals!
 By car, leave the farm and turn right, right and right, or alternatively left, left and left - it's about 5 minutes, either way, or an easy 15 minutes by bike.

 The Waterfront Bar and Bistro, Pewsey